cordon-thiago/airflow-spark/README.md

 You will need docker engine in your local.

 In one command, `docker compose up` will build and start all the containers defined in `docker-compose.yml` (run the command from the root of the project).

+Downloading images and building from Dockerfiles will take a while (perhaps 20 minutes)

 ## Passwords